sonatype-nexus-community/iq-config-as-code/README.md

     DO file issues here on GitHub, so that the community can pitch in Phew, that was easier than I thought.
 Last but not least of all:

-    Have fun creating and using this utility to on-board, persist and health-check your applications into Nexus Lifecycle.
+    Have fun creating and using this utility to on-board, persist and health-check your applications into Sonatype Lifecycle.
 We are glad to have you here!